rob-derosa/Hunt/README.md

 ### Rules

 * Roles
-  * User can be involved in only one game at a time as either the Coordinator or a Player
+  * Users can be involved in only one game at a time as either the Coordinator or a Player
     * Coordinators are responsible for
       * creating the game by configuring:
         * the amount of teams